 In chronic presentation, a history of injury may or may not be available.

-Vague discomfort of the knee is common presentation especially during weight bearing in flexion such ascending or descending stairs or squatting.
+Vague discomfort of the knee is a common presentation especially during weight bearing in flexion such as ascending or descending stairs or squatting.

 Discomfort may be experienced with the following positions or activities: